alexwlchan/alexwlchan.net/src/_drafts/inclusive-conferences.md

 ### Don't put people's details in an attendee list without permission

-I went to an academic conference last year, and was surprised when my welcome pack included a list of attendees -- names, email addresses, and affiliated institution.
+I went to an academic conference last year, and was surprised when my welcome pack included a list of attendees -- names, email addresses, and affiliated institutions.

 I don't mind giving out my email address, but I was never asked about it.
-Other people are less comfortable about handing out details, so this list should really be opt in.
+Other people are less comfortable handing out details, so this list should really be opt in.
 Ask people if they want to be on the attendee list; don't assume.
+(Or even better, don't have one at all!)

 ### Use coloured lanyards to let people opt out of photographs

-Not everybody likes having their photograph taken, and you should make it easy for people to opt-out.
+Not everybody likes having their photograph taken, and you should make it easy for people to opt out.

 Approaches like "talk to an organiser" or "put a sticker on your badge" don't really work -- they scale badly, and if you take a picture of a crowd, it's hard to see if anybody has the badge sticker.

-I've seen conferences that use coloured lanyards based on whether you want to appear in photographs.
+I've seen conferences that use coloured lanyards to show whether you want to appear in photographs.
 A couple of policies I like:

 * [PyCon UK 2017](https://2017.pyconuk.org/):